Dogs with the Least Health Problems [Small & Large]

 Chihuahua

 The smallest dog breed and one of the dogs with the least health problems, the Chihuahua is a loyal companion and highly devoted to its owner.
 This sassy dog is intelligent and protective of its family.
-Chihuahuas need minimal exercise (a little playtime around the house or a short walk a day is plenty for these little-legged friends), and their coat (which can vary from short to long) does not require much grooming.
+Chihuahuas need minimal exercise (a little playtime around the house or a short walk a day is plenty for these little-legged friends), and their coats (which can vary from short to long) do not require much grooming.
 They weigh between 2 and 6 pounds and are 6 to 9 inches in height.

 Havanese